kuni23/AU_recognition/README.md

 # AU_recognition
-This repository includes the codes of action unit training and testing.
-It might not include all the parts of the whole work due to privacy reasons, but it tries to present the main parts.

-The repo illustrates the codes utilized during my master thesis work, so it includes the codes implemented by me.
-However, some parts are not uploaded to the repository, which are private tools (database creation, database queries, facial detection, facial cropping..)
+This repo presents the codes utilized during my master thesis work, so it includes the codes implemented by me.
+However, some parts are not uploaded to the repository, which I only leveraged for my project (database creation, facial cropping, facial detection).
+As well, it includes images from the in-the-wild test set, which are examined during an extensive error analyis.